slaclab/rogue/Readme_build.txt

-To build the rogue base package you need the following libraries installed:
+To build the rogue base package you need the following:

-boost
-boost-libs

-See Readme_python.txt for python package requirements and installation See Readme_zeromq.txt for ZEROMQ package requirements and installation See Readme_epics.txt  for epics  package requirements and installation
+See Readme_zeromq.txt  for ZEROMQ  package requirements and installation See Readme_python2.txt for python2 package requirements and installation See Readme_python3.txt for python3 package requirements and installation See Readme_boost.txt   for boost   package requirements and installation See Readme_epics.txt   for epics   package requirements and installation

 To build this package you must first setup the environment.
 A template file setup_template.csh is provided as an example.
 To